raoulbhatia/puppet-backuppc/REFERENCE.md

 Data type: `Any`

 What transport method to use to backup each host.
-Valid values are rsync, rsyncd, tar and smb.

 Default value: 'rsync'